7h3rAm/7h3rAm.github.io/_posts/vulnhub-fristikeals1dot3.md

 [VulnHub] FristiLeaks: 1.3
 ===============
 date: 11/Sep/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for VulnHub machine FristiLeaks: 1.3.
 tags: vulnhub, writeup

 ## Overview